 Performing as a soloist in The Road Home in Cuernavaca, Mexico, with Voices 21C, Voce in Tempore, and local choirs.
 August 2018

 Jesse believes that music should be accessible and enjoyable to the untrained listener, and that it can be a driving force for compassion and empathy in our communities.
-He performs as a singer and saxophonist in the nonprofit choir Voices 21C, which spends a week abroad every summer working with communities to encourage global empathy and understanding.
+He performs as a singer and saxophonist in the nonprofit choir Voices 21C, which tours the U.S. and abroad working with communities to encourage global empathy and understanding.
 He also visited the men’s prison in Norfolk, MA to participate in an Empowering Song class with the inmates, as part of BU’s Prison Education Program, then brought ideas from the experience into public performances in Boston.
 Jesse hopes to continue community work through music, understanding that genre can be an important element in accessing people’s hearts.

 As the COVID-19 pandemic forced almost all music-making to be virtual, Jesse continued projects with Voices 21C while re-discovering a love for media and popular soundtracks.
 As a result, in September 2021 he will be attending the Pacific Northwest Film Scoring Program in Seattle, WA to pursue a master's degree in film scoring.